Accommodation Page - Camping versus Hotel/Motel/Unit

 For great maps all around Australia with marked camping areas ranging from Free Camps to reasonably priced Caravan Parks and National Parks it is worth buying a copy of this book.
 Camps Australia - The ultimate guide for the budget conscious traveller.
-We referred to our copy every day of our round Australia trip in 2006.
+We referred to our copy every day of our round Australia trip.
 There are plenty of great free camps especially in Western Australia where you can camp right on the water eg Cosy Corner

 Caravan Parks we loved

 Mataranka Homestead, NT, has caravan sites and is situated next to the Mataranka Hot Springs which are crystal clear thermal pools.
 A must see.

 Closer to home for us... you can still find some caravan parks where you can stay right on the water's edge of Queensland Beaches.
 Usually you would have to go to more remote areas eg Fraser Island to camp this close to a beach.
 At the Southport Broadwater, Gold Coast, you can put your caravan on a waterfront site.
 Have a look at our photos in the Southport Web Album.